Brian Tracy is a self-help author and speaker.

 Successful people base decisions on desires and dreams, underachievers on fear and worries.

-The starting point to overcoming fear and developing courage is, first of all, to look at the fact that predispose us and second to analyze our fear objectively.
+The starting point to overcoming fear and developing courage is, first of all, to look at the fact that predisposes us and second to analyze our fear objectively.

 We are all afraid, the question is how you deal with it.
 When you move towards what you’re afraid your fear diminishes and your self-confidence increases.
 When on the other hand you let fear dominate you, you are feeding the dragon until fear control all of your life.